top of page

 The Nine Bows

-The Nine Bows were often represented as a number of arrows (not always nine) and this design was used to decorate some royal furniture and thrones.
-On monuments the Nine Bows could also be represented as rows of bound captives.
-The Nine Bows, surmounted with a Jackal, was also the 'seal' of the Valley of the Kings.
+The Nine Bows were often depicted as a number of arrows (not always nine) and this design was used to decorate some royal furniture and thrones.
+The Nine Bows could also be depicted on monuments as rows of bound prisoners.
+The Nine Bows surmounted by a jackal was also the 'seal' of the Valley of the Kings.

 CambridgeBartlow20May_2.jpg